waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 PyGraphviz
     Easy to use Python bindings to the Graphviz library.

-json-rpc
-    A library for a simple form of remote procedure call (RPC) that is used for communication between the web client software and the server (CGI) software.
-In the future the code using this should be improved to validate data and to ensure that the data types of functions on client and server sides match.
-See :ref:`User data validation and type safety`.

-Werkzeug
-    This provides classes for reading web CGI request data and constructing response data conveniently.
-It also has a built-in, simple web server that can be used to play with the software without installing Apache.

-flup
-    Threaded FastCGI client that adapts the FastCGI API to WSGI, a Python web standard.
-So we can use a WSGI application to serve FastCGI responses.

 RPyC
     Python to Python RPC used to communicate between the FastCGI script and the Allsembly™ server.
 This will no longer be needed when we switch to mod-proxy-fcgi and incorporate the FastCGI directly into the Allsembly™ server.
 (See :ref:`Future possible dependencies`.)
 However, it could be useful later for implementing communication with a registration server.
 (See :ref:`Design for confidentiality`.)